nehagupta1504/Shoe-hub/README.md

 3. Parent-Child component communication
 4. Information hierarchy of all the content and components

-### Submission Details

-1. Host the code in a version control system eg. Github, Gitlab etc, and submit the link to the repository below.
-2. Also, host the web app online using services like Netlify, Surge etc and submit its link below
-   - DO NOT EXPECT the person checking the task to install your web app locally.
-There can be a lot of issues and back & forth, in case of any issue during local installation.
-It’s better you host the app and send us the link

 Solution:
 A react UI template with filters